antoniobruchidev/mp2-javascript-games/README.md

 ### Surface

-I used greenyellow as color on an opacized particles background mostly.
+I used greenyellow as color and black as background for most of the web application.
+I used yellow on darkgreen for the buttons.
+As background I used [particle.js](https://github.com/marcbruederlin/particles.js) script with the other layers sitting on top of it with opacized background colors.

 ## Technologies